This site is dedicated to the men and

 .

-The third was referred to as the “Rear Guard” and were assigned to the perimeter of the camp, they couldn’t take orders from anyone except those officers who were in the guard party.
+of the camp, they couldn’t take orders from anyone except those officers who were in the guard party.

 After the duties were assigned, it was time for drill; learning how to be a soldier.